CMSCure logo

 Returns:

-Array - Array of data store items with structured content.
+Array — Array of data store items.

 Language Management

-await cure.setLanguage(languageCode)
+cure.setLanguage(languageCode)

 Parameters:

-• languageCode (string): Language code (e.g., 'en', 'fr', 'es').
+• languageCode (string): Language code (e.g., 'en', 'fr', 'ar').

 Returns:

-Gets the currently active language code.
+Returns the currently active language code.

 Returns:

-string - Current language code.
+string — Current language code (e.g., 'en').

-await cure.getAvailableLanguages()
+cure.getAvailableLanguages()

-Retrieves all language codes configured in your CMSCure project.
+Returns all language codes configured in your CMSCure project.

 Returns:

-Promise<Array<string>> - Array of available language codes.
+string[] — Array of available language codes.

 Parameters: